dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/README.md

 DataFrame arrayDF = lines.Select(Explode(udfArray(lines["value"])));
 ```

-In the above code snippet from [StructuredNetworkWordCountUDF.cs](StructuredNetworkWordCountUDF.cs), we apply *udfArray* to each value in our DataFrame (which represents each string read in from our netcat terminal).
+In the above code snippet from [StructuredNetworkCharacterCount.cs](StructuredNetworkCharacterCount.cs), we apply *udfArray* to each value in our DataFrame (which represents each string read in from our netcat terminal).
 We then apply the SparkSQL method `Explode` to put each entry of our array in its own row.
 Finally, we use `Select` to place the columns we've produced in the new DataFrame *arrayDF.*

 ### 5. Display Your Stream